jeflima/jeflima/README.md

 ---

-💻 I'm currently working on Front End<br>
+💻 I'm currently working on Identity and Access Security<br>
-📚 I'm currently learning more about TDD, Patterns and SOLID<br>
+📚 I'm currently learning more about Ofensive and Defensive Security and Forensics<br>
-💬 Ask me about anything related to Game Development or Front-End Development<br>
+💬 Ask me about anything related to Security, Azure or Science (Yes, I'm nerd :nerd_face:)<br>
-🎮 Graduated in Digital Games<br>
+🎓 UnderGraduated in Management Information Technology, Graduate student in Forensics, Ethical Hacking and CyberSecurity<br>
-🐱 I love cats...<br>
+🎮 I love Games...<br>
 🦖 and dinosaurs :)

 **Languages and Tools:**